gabrielrezzonico/dogsandcats/capstone_report.md

 2. On top of the network created in the step one, a small Fully Connected Network was connected with the objective to classified the images.

-3. We feed our complete network we the images from the Cats and Dogs data set.
-The CNN uses its weights to computed pre-learned useful feature.
+3. We feed our complete network with the images from the Cats and Dogs data set.
+The CNN uses its weights to computed pre-learned useful features.
 The FCN receives these "features" computed by the pre-trained CNN and try to use this features to predict iamge in the new domain.

 We repeat these process by several epochs.